tabiya-tech/tabiya-livelihoods-classifier/inference/README.md

 - **`type`**: The category of the identified entity.
 The categories of interest are 'Occupation', 'Qualifications', and 'Skill'.
 - **`tokens`**: The specific part of the input text that was identified as an entity of the right category.
-- **`retrieved`**: A list of related names or ESCO codes retrieved from the reference sets.
+- **`retrieved`**: A list of related names, UUID or ESCO codes retrieved from the reference sets.
 These items represent the most similar entities or concepts based on the embeddings and similarity calculations.

 This structured output enables the application to not only identify key entities within a job description but also to link these entities to the ESCO taxonomy, facilitating better understanding and categorization of the information.